Anddd7/cloud-native-tutorials/pages/contents.md

 - TODO build the session structure, create template for course
-- TODO add introduction for first set of couse
+- TODO add introduction for first set of course
+- TODO
 - TODO add content for 001
 - TODO add content for 002
 - TODO add content for 003